SafeExamBrowser/seb-server-setup/docs/install-testing.rst

 **Configuration**

-There is the SEB Server Spring configuration in place: ref:`seb-server-configuration-label` as well as a reverse-proxy configuration: ref:`proxy-configuration-label`
+There is the SEB Server Spring configuration in place :ref:`seb-server-configuration-label` as well as a reverse-proxy configuration :ref:`proxy-configuration-label`

 **Installation:**